Evefg4/sandbox/README.md

 ## What you’ll learn
 In this tutorial, you’ll learn how to:
-  1. Setup OpenCV 3.3 on Ubuntu 16.04 LTS -- target hardware (UP2)
+  1. Setup OpenCV 3.3 on Ubuntu 16.04 LTS
+  [//]: # (download then compile and install the OpenCV libraries on the target hardware)
-  2. Build a people counter application in Arduino Create IDE -- compile the code here
+  2. Build a people counter application in Arduino Create IDE
+  [//]: # (compile the code here)
-  3. Run the people from the command prompt on your Ubuntu desktop
+  3. Run the people counter application from the command prompt on your Ubuntu desktop
+  [//]: # (ensure that you have a webcam connected to the UP2 board)

 ## Gather your materials
 You’ll need the following to complete this tutorial: